 Using the element of the barn board background from the original line of products and knowing that we were going to use the actual picture of a Handsome Brook Farm chicken peeking out of the “hen house” we created the label that fits within the larger brand yet is very specific to the product itself.

 The desire here was not to make the label look slick, nor perfect.
 These are locally-raised eggs, hand packed and delivered locally.
 The intention of the label was to stand out from the crowd of egg cartons on the shelf, to immediately let the shopper “know” these are different-not factory produced and mass marketed to the consumer.
 The images used are real pictures of a real live egg-producing hen and the actual side of the Handsome Brook Barn – imperfections and all (in the barn siding, not the beautiful and happy chicken!).

 An addition to the line of local eggs is the 6-pack.
-Using all the now-recognized-elements in the eggs label (Goldie the hen, the barn board and fonts) and adding a few new improvements, this packaging will be on the shelves soon next to the dozen carton and another new eggs product that is coming soon (and was really fun to design!)
+Using all the now-recognized-elements in the eggs label (Goldie the hen, the barn board and fonts) and adding a few new improvements, this packaging is on the shelves next to the dozen carton and another new eggs product that is coming soon (and was really fun to design!)